edd557 | Graduate

 Emotional, Social, and Moral Development of the Concept of Self Development

-Explain the development of moral reasoning and self-control from birth through adolescence.
+- Describe emotional development from birth through adolescence.

-Analyze the relationship of self-concept and social development to student learning and behavior.
+- Analyze the relationship of self-concept and social development to student learning and behavior.

-Analyze the stages of cognitive development from birth through adolescence.
+- Explain the development of moral reasoning and self-control from birth through adolescence.

-Differentiate language development theories.
+- Differentiate language development theories.

-Describe how language development relates to social and cognitive development.
+- Describe how language development relates to social and cognitive development.

 Fundamental Theories and Investigative Methods

-Describe research processes used in the field of human development.
+- Describe research processes used in the field of human development.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.